Introduction to Startups

 In my first piece, I went over the very basics of venture capital.
 To recap, venture capital is a form of private equity in which investors provide (generally) early-stage startup companies capital or financing in exchange for equity in companies they believe have long-term growth potential.
 In my second piece, I outlined the mechanics and structure of venture capital funds, the legal entities and their relationship to each other, and the pros and cons of venture capital versus equity crowdfunding.
-In this piece, I’ll go over the stages of a startup’s lifecycle, what that stage entails, and more.
+In this piece, I’ll go over the startup stages of an early company’s lifecycle, what that stage entails, and more.

 The Four Startup Stages